Paracetamol

 Nalgesin · Naproxen Sandoz

-Tension-type headache is the most common form - it presents as bilateral pressure, like a tight band around the head, of mild to moderate intensity.
-It typically appears in the evening after a long day at the office and is not aggravated by routine physical activity.
+Tension headache is the most common form — it appears as bilateral pressure, like a tight band around the head, of mild or moderate intensity.
+It usually appears in the evening, after a long day at the office, and is not aggravated by ordinary physical activity.

-Migraine is different: pulsating pain, usually unilateral, accompanied by nausea, sensitivity to light and sound, lasting 4-72 hours.
+Migraine is different: a throbbing pain, usually one-sided, accompanied by nausea, sensitivity to light and noise, lasting 4-72 hours.
 Cluster headache is a rare but extremely intense form, localised around one eye.

-Secondary headache arises from another cause - sinusitis, hypertension, dehydration, alcohol use, sleep apnoea, chronic analgesic overuse.
-If the pain is new, unusual or rapidly worsening, the cause must be investigated.
+Secondary headache arises from another cause — sinusitis, hypertension, dehydration, alcohol consumption, sleep apnoea, chronic use of painkillers.
+If the pain is new, unusual or worsens rapidly, the cause must be investigated.

-For a mild-to-moderate tension headache, paracetamol 500-1000 mg is the first choice - good safety profile, does not irritate the stomach.
-Maximum dose in adults is 4 g/24h, and less in people with liver impairment.
+For a mild-to-moderate tension headache, paracetamol 500-1000 mg is the first choice — a good safety profile, it does not irritate the stomach.
+The maximum dose in adults is 4 g/24h, and less in people with liver impairment.

 Ibuprofen 200-400 mg is an effective alternative, especially when there is also an inflammatory component (sinus, muscular).
-Take it with food to protect the stomach; it is contraindicated in people with ulcer, kidney disease or in the last trimester of pregnancy.
+It is taken with food to protect the stomach and is contraindicated in people with ulcers, kidney disease or in the last trimester of pregnancy.

-Acetylsalicylic acid (aspirin) 500 mg remains effective, but is not given to children under 16 (Reye syndrome risk).
-Combinations with caffeine (paracetamol + aspirin + caffeine) act faster.
+Acetylsalicylic acid (aspirin) 500 mg remains effective, but it is not given to children under 16 (risk of Reye's syndrome).
+Combinations with caffeine (paracetamol + aspirin + caffeine) act more quickly.

-Rest in a dark room, apply a cold compress to the forehead or a warm one to the nape, try deep breathing techniques.
-A mint or chamomile tea can help, as can a handful of almonds (magnesium helps in migraine).
+Rest in a dark room, apply a cold compress to the forehead or a warm one to the nape, try deep-breathing techniques.
+A mint or chamomile tea can help, as can a handful of almonds (magnesium helps with migraine).

-For chronic headache, keep a diary - you will identify triggers (stress, sleep, food, hormonal cycle) and can prevent episodes.
+For chronic headache, keep a diary — you identify the triggers (stress, sleep, food, hormonal cycle) and can prevent the episodes.

-Some headaches are warning signals and should not be ignored.
-See the dedicated section below for the full list of symptoms requiring immediate evaluation.
+Some headaches are warning signs and must not be ignored.
+See the dedicated section below for the full list of symptoms that require immediate evaluation.

-For recurrent headaches or those that affect your quality of life, talk to your family doctor - there are effective preventive treatments (beta-blockers, topiramate, triptans for migraine) that are not OTC but can make a difference.
+For recurrent headache or one that affects your quality of life, talk to your family doctor — there are effective preventive treatments (beta-blockers, topiramate, triptans for migraine) that are not OTC but can make the difference.

 Search the pharmacy